mikuznewycz/Python-Youtube-Downloader/README.md

 # Python-Youtube-Downloader
-Simple youtube downloader with python
+Simple youtube downloader with python & ffmpeg

 used tools : pytube, ffmepg-python, ffmpeg.exe

-use requirements.txt to install required packages
+see requirements.txt to install required packages

+you can download a video or a playlist.

 # FFMPEG
 Download : https://ffmpeg.org/download.html